Partnership Welcomes New Staff

 Garcia will be based in the Partnership’s Martin County office at 415 East Blvd. in Williamston.
 When she isn’t working with families, she enjoys spending time crafting, working on projects, and party planning.

-Although Laurie McPhillips is one of the new Parent Educators with the Parents As Teachers program, she is no stranger to the Martin-Pitt Partnership for Children.
+Laurie McPhillips is one of the new Parent Educators with the Parents As Teachers program.
+Although she is a new employee, she is no stranger to the Martin-Pitt Partnership for Children.
 With 25 years of experience working with Pitt County children and their families under her belt, McPhillips has been a frequent visitor to the Partnership as one of its Resource Room members.

 McPhillips graduated from Appalachian State University in Boone with a degree in social work and worked as a case manager, early intervention specialist, and pre-school teacher before joining the Partnership.
 McPhillips has worked part-time while she and her husband raised their four children.
 Now that her youngest is 16, she is excited to return to work full-time.